A Weyl's law for black holes: QNM Weyl's law

-\right. \eea The dissipative character of the outgoing boundary conditions entails the non-selfadjoint character of the operator, so the QNM frequencies $\omega_n$'s are generically complex numbers.
+\right. \eea The dissipative character of the outgoing boundary conditions entails the non-selfadjoint character of the ``operator'', so the QNM frequencies $\omega_n$'s are generically complex numbers.
 From a more formal perspective, QNMs can be introduced in terms of the resolvent $R_P(\omega) = (P- \omega \mathrm{I})^{-1}$ of $P$.
 Under the appropriate conditions on $V(x)$ (and with the appropriate convention for $\omega$, namely $\phi(t,x)\sim e^{i\omega t}\phi(x)$), the resolvent $R_P(\omega)$ is analytic in the lower-half $\omega$-complex plane.
 QNMs frequencies $\omega_n$ correspond then to the poles of the meromorphic extension of the resolvent $R_P(\omega)$ to the upper-half $\omega$-complex plane (see, for instance \cite{zworski2017mathematical,dyatlov2019mathematical}).
 Alternatively, a characterization of QNMs can be given as proper eigenvalues of an non-selfadjoint operator defined in terms of hyperboloidal spacetime foliations \cite{Zenginoglu:2011jz,Warnick:2013hba,Ansorg:2016ztf,Bizon:2020qnd,Jaramillo:2020tuu}.
 The latter is actually the approach we adopt in the calculations presented below.

 A crucial feature in the present Weyl's law setting is the discrete nature of QNM frequencies $\omega_n$'s, in spite of the non-compact nature of the integration domain.
 This allows to introduce a counting function for such $\omega_n$'s, as in the case of eigenvalues $\lambda_n$'s of the Laplace operator in compact domains, namely Eqs. (\ref{e:Laplace_closed}) and (\ref{e:Laplacian_compact_boundaries}).
 However, given that the problem is now being defined in the complex plane (not an ordered set), different natural strategies for the counting can be considered.
-In this setting, given $\omega\in \mathbb{R}^+$, here we consider the QNM counting function $N(\omega)$ defined as \bea N(\omega) = \hbox{number of } \omega_n \hbox{ such that } |\omega_n|\leq \omega \ , \eea that is, $N(\omega)$ counts the number of complex QNM frequencies $\omega_n$'s contained in a circle in the complex plane of radius $\omega$ and centered in the origin.
+In this setting, given $\omega\in \mathbb{R}^+$, we consider here (but crucially not in~\cite{Dyatlov:2013hba,Dyatlov:2013fua}) the QNM counting function $N(\omega)$ defined as \bea N(\omega) = \# \{ \omega_n \in \mathbb{C}, \hbox{ such that } |\omega_n|\leq \omega \} \ , \eea that is, $N(\omega)$ counts the number of complex QNM frequencies $\omega_n$'s contained in a circle in the complex plane of radius $\omega$ and centered in the origin.
 Having introduced the counting function $N(\omega)$ the study of its large-$\omega$ asymptotics is naturally posed, in particular the question about a possible Weyl's law.